twin-cities-startup-week/tcsw-session-submission-and-voting/README.md

 1. Open your code editor of choice and run `npm install` to install all dependencies.
 1. Run `npm run server` and `npm run client`
 1. Navigate to `localhost:3000` and voila!

+> NOTE: Seed data for the database is not currently being used.
+At some point in the future it would be nice to populate the form select fields from data in the database.

 ### Setting up Google Auth